Home

 It becomes even more confusing if the instruction is written for a standard clothing size and you have to make some corrections to meet your requirements.

-Meanwhile you can make your life much easier if you don't mind to make some simple calculations.
+Meanwhile, you can make your life much easier if you don't mind making some simple calculations.
 Once you understand the logic of these simple calculations, it won't be a problem to design any pattern you need.
 I will show you how you can do it.

 2. You should make a pattern swatch and calculate gauge.
 I explained how to do it at the Beginner Crochet page.

 We will make calculations for the back of a simple sweater with set-in sleeves.
-On the picture you can see one-half of the back pattern.
-Line AG is a middle line.
+On the picture, you can see one-half of the back pattern.
+Line AG is a middle line of the sweater back.
 Let us begin.

 2 x (10 in x 6.75 stitch/inch) = 135 stitches